hfboyce/tableau_course/_build/html/_sources/lessons/lesson1.md

 <img src="imgs/sets.png"  width = "100%" alt="404 image" />

-So although they do share similar means, and standard deviations, we can clearly see that they are vastly different from one another.
+So, although they do share similar means, and standard deviations, we can clearly see that they are vastly different from one another.

 Another great illustration to drive home our point is the graphic below from <a href="https://www.autodesk.com/research/publications/same-stats-different-graphs" target="_blank">
 Matejka and Fitzmaurice, 2017</a>.